Faux wood paint: 56 Cabinet doors and drawer faces

 I told him to expect an estimate in the twelve to twenty thousand dollar range, possibly higher.

-He responded that he assumed it might be that high and that he was confident that his client would be okay with it.
+He responded that he assumed it might be that high, but he was confident that his client would be okay with it.

 I also trusted that, as a contractor with many years of experience in his field, he wouldn’t run to his client and say “He’ll do it for 12K!” and that he’d wait until he had a written estimate in hand.